zgstumpf/ratemyresume/README.md

 In the root project directory, create a file named `.env`.
 Copy the template from `docs` > `env.md` and paste into the `.env` file.

-5. Build the Docker container
+5. Build the Docker container (must have Docker Desktop open)
 ```sh
 docker-compose up
 ```